Generalized Anxiety. Do I have It?

 Medications:

-Everyday approaches to support decreasing symptoms of Generalized Anxiety Disorder: In additional or combination of the above-listed treatment models there are many things that individuals can do to increase their chances of relieving or decreasing symptoms of Generalized Anxiety Disorder, including:
+Everyday approaches to support decreasing symptoms of Generalized Anxiety Disorder: In addition to (or in combination with) the above-listed treatment models, there are many things that individuals can do to increase their chances of relieving or decreasing symptoms of Generalized Anxiety Disorder, including:

 • Increasing physical activity and exercise